melhelow/BookSearchEngine/README.md

 ## Description

-BookPedia is a simple Mini-project Book search engine powered by Google, it allows user to search for thir favorite books and it allow them to read a preview.
+BookPedia is a simple Mini-project Book search engine powered by Google, it allows user to search for thier favorite books and it allow them to read a preview.

 ## Usage